IglooSoftware/Challenge-Database-200/README.md

 Fix object.new to streamline creation of objects, and then document all other changes you feel the team needs to make to arrive at a solution you feel is robust, scalable, and properly documented.
 For each issue identified be as verbose or as brief as required.

 ###Task 14
-The deployment team needs the latest version of the database in DAPCPAC format with any and all fixes you chose to make as a part of task 13.
+The deployment team needs the latest version of the database in DACPAC format with any and all fixes you chose to make as a part of task 13.
 Please provide it to them and ensure it is correctly versioned.

 ## Submissions